-Category Request/Response handler, Middleware, Routes handling Galegoly nequest nesponse nanuler, miduleware, noules nanuling Current version 1.5.0 Description Vatican.js is another attempt of a framework designed to create RESTful APIs.
+Category Request/Response handler, Middleware, Routes handling Current version 1.5.0 Description Vatican.js is another attempt of a framework designed to create RESTful APIs.
 It doesn't follow the Express/Restify path.
 Its focus is more on the MVP stage of the API, but it provides an interesting alternative.
 Home page URL https://github.com/deleteman/vatican Installation \$ npm install -g vatican